 Become a volunteer story reader

 The annual training for volunteer story readers takes place in the Fall.
-Volunteers must attend seven training sessions, and agree to make a six month committment for weekly storytimes at one of our partnering preschool sites.
+Volunteers must attend seven training sessions, and agree to make a six month commitment for weekly storytimes at one of our partnering preschool sites.